 [Literature/Social Commentary] We live in Philip K. Dick’s future, not George Orwell’s or Aldous Huxley’s

 “Philip K. Dick and the Fake Humans” is a compelling essay by Henry Farrell published today in The Boston Review.
 From the essay: This is not the dystopia we were promised.
-We are not learning to love Big Brother, who lives, if he lives at all, on a cluster of server farms, cooled by environmentally […]
+We are not learning to love Big Brother, who lives, if he lives at all, on a cluster of server farms, cooled by environmentally friendly technologies. […]

 Bukhara Magazine is one of Iran’s literary treasure stores.
 The Los Angeles Review of Books interviews its editor, Ali Dehbashi.